My Girl (Donnie Iris song)

 "My Girl" is a song by American rock musician Donnie Iris from his 1981 album King Cool.
 The song was released as a single the following year and reached #25 on the U.S. Billboard Hot 100 chart.
 It was his highest charting hit single, the last of three which reached the Top 40.

-The song has a late '50s and '60s inspired doo-wop and R&B music inspired beat and composition.
+The song has a late 1950s and 1960s-inspired doo-wop and R&B-inspired beat and composition.